dyhes/zulip/docs/development/setup-recommended.md

 - [Specifying a proxy](#specifying-a-proxy)
 - [Customizing CPU and RAM allocation](#customizing-cpu-and-ram-allocation)

-**If you encounter errors installing the Zulip development environment,** check [troubleshooting and common errors](#troubleshooting-and-common-errors).
-If that doesn't help, please visit [#provision help](https://chat.zulip.org/#narrow/stream/21-provision-help) in the [Zulip development community server](https://zulip.com/development-community/) for real-time help or [file an issue](https://github.com/zulip/zulip/issues).
+**If you encounter errors installing the Aloha development environment,** check [troubleshooting and common errors](#troubleshooting-and-common-errors).
+If that doesn't help, please visit [#provision help](https://chat.zulip.org/#narrow/stream/21-provision-help) in the [Aloha development community server](https://zulip.com/development-community/) for real-time help or [file an issue](https://github.com/zulip/zulip/issues).